3Dmondo/PtVzzlexMasCake/README.md

 the operation are:

-SubtractOne: current value - 1
+- Sub: current value - 1

-AddOne: current value + 1
+- Add: current value + 1

-Halve: current value / 2
+- Div: current value / 2

 the operations must be performed in sequence.